You’ve probably heard the joke that the greatest insult you can give a Bible teacher is that your work is both original and good.

 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately handling the word of truth. – 2 Timothy 2:15

 Folks have been studying Scripture for 1000s of years.
-At this point in history I suspect any truly original interpretation is probably wrong.
+At this point in history, I suspect any truly original interpretation is probably wrong.
 It’s hubris to think that in all that study no one ever got it right (until I came along).
-And it’s folly to ignore good work done by those who came before us.
+On the other hand, it’s folly to ignore good work done by those who came before us.

-Ideally, we have an unbroken chain of understanding from Jesus to the Apostles through the Scriptures to various teachers who pass on that same truth.
+Ideally, we have an unbroken chain of understanding from Jesus to the apostles through the Scriptures to various teachers who pass on that same truth today.
 Original thinking could very well break the chain.